 Serve garnished with a drizzle of yogurt or sour cream that has been thinned with a little water and some chopped fresh chives or parsley.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Curried Turkey Soup on Simply Recipes.
+If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Curried Turkey Soup (with Leftover Turkey) on Simply Recipes.
 Thank you!Print